mattm8600/MattCave/Physics/Interference in thin films.md

 #Physics

 ![[Pasted image 20221216120427.png]]
-Light reflects from the upper and lower surfaces of the film, undergoing [[interference]]
+Light reflects from the upper and lower surfaces of the film, undergoing [[Interference]]

 The interference depends on the phase shift of the light:
 - Case 1: $n_a$ > $n_b$ → No interference